Bananas – Natural Source of MineralsReading time: 12 min

 Easy to add to your diet

-Bananas are not only one of the most convenient snacks available but are also very healthy.
+Bananas are not only one of the most convenient snacks available, but they are also very healthy.

 Look at the following recipes so that you have some ideas about how to eat bananas.